jenson500/triz-prompt-engineering/README.md

 > 🧩 **Tip:** Use [`template_triz_gpt.xml`](docs/template_triz_gpt.xml) as a starting point when creating a new prompt.
 It includes the basic structure and placeholders for metadata, logic, and prompt content.

+> 💡 **Playground:** This folder is intended for experimenting with Git and GitHub during training sessions.
+Please do not store any important files here, its contents may be deleted from time to time without notice.

 ---

 ## 📂 Directory Structure